LeoAlexandrov/Cms/README.md

 </xs:schema>
 ```

-`<xs:documentation>` values are used as form field labels in different languages.
+`<xs:documentation>` values are used as form field labels for different UI languages.

 </details>